Best time to travel to Auckland, New Zealand

 The annual Maori New Year’s Celebration, Mataraki, has grown in scope and importance and is now a New Zealand holiday.

 New Zealand’s All Blacks play Rugby at Eden Park in July.
 They usually play traditional opponents such as Australia and South Africa but also visit teams from France, Ireland, and England.
 It’s usually pretty cool so download and play.
 Craft beer lovers can look forward to Australia’s Premier Beer Festival.

 August, the coldest and wettest month of the year, is the perfect time to explore Auckland’s dining scene.
 Highlights of restaurants month include his set menu and signature dishes starting at New Zealand dollars 17 to 25, allowing you to enjoy a variety of city cuisine at affordable prices.

 Visiting Auckland in September

 With a proud sailing history that includes many of America’s Cup victories, Auckland is one of the best port cities in the world.
 Boat shows showcase Auckland’s rugged nature.
 Fresh spring weather is a perfect time to sport a clean America’s Cup Boat out of Waitemata Harbor.

 As spring approaches and the days lengthen, the Auckland Heritage Festival offers free admission to a range of museums, historic sites, and events around the city.
 The weather is still mild, and it’s worth learning about Maori history at Auckland’s Monga or taking the harbor ferry to climb the dormant volcano of Rangitoto Island.

 Visiting Auckland in November

-From August to November, New Zealand's top Rugby player will compete with the National Provincial Championships.
+From August to November, New Zealand’s top Rugby player will compete in the National Provincial Championships.